Pakistani cricket team in England in 2020: Background

 The PCB announced that the touring party would go through three rounds of COVID-19 testing prior to leaving Pakistan, and would be tested every five days once in England.
 On 22 June 2020, the PCB confirmed that Haider Ali, Shadab Khan and Haris Rauf had all tested positive for the virus.
 None of the three players had shown any previous symptoms, and were all advised to go into a period of self-isolation.
 England's director of cricket, Ashley Giles, said he was "concerned" by the news, but said that the tour was not in doubt.
 However, the following day, seven more players tested positive for the virus.
 Despite the increase in positive tests, Wasim Khan said that the tour was still on, and the team planned to depart for England as scheduled.
 Anyone who tested positive would be allowed to rejoin the squad after they finished their quarantine period and returned two negative tests.
 Mohammad Hafeez, one of the seven players to test positive on 23 June 2020, tested negative the following day, after taking a private test to get a second opinion.
 Six of the ten players who initially tested positive returned a negative when they were tested again.
 On 27 June 2020, the PCB confirmed that 20 players and 11 members of their support staff would be travelling to England.
 The flight departed from Allama Iqbal International Airport the following morning, and arrived in Manchester later the same day.
 On 30 June 2020, the six players that tested negative after initially testing positive, provided a second negative test, and travelled to England as soon as possible.
 They were joined by three more players who provided two negative tests in four days.
 In July 2020, Wasim Khan admitted that the PCB came under pressure over whether to tour England after so many players returned a positive test.

 In June 2020, the International Cricket Council (ICC) made several interim changes to the Playing Conditions due to the pandemic.
 A substitute could be used for any player showing symptoms of COVID-19, but only in a Test match.
 Players were banned from using saliva to shine the ball and five penalty runs would be awarded to the opposition for repeated infringements.
 The requirement to use neutral match officials was temporarily lifted, and the number of DRS reviews for each team in each innings was increased, as the available umpires were less experienced at international level.
 Following criticism of play being lost in the second Test due to bad light, the ECB agreed that play in the third Test could start half an hour early, at 10:30am, if time was lost during the match due to the weather.

-The second T20I match was shown free-to-air on BBC One in the United Kingdom, the first time since 1999 that a live cricket match was broadcast on the BBC.
+The second T20I match was shown free-to-air on BBC One in the United Kingdom, the first time since 1999 that a live cricket match was broadcast on BBC Television.
 Graham Thorpe, England's interim head coach, said that it provides a "great opportunity for cricket".